Arlington, Virginia, travel guide

-Are you looking to go on a road trip?
-Considering doing a tour of the United States?
+Are you looking for a road trip or a tour of the East Coast and South of the United States?
 Arlington, Virginia, is one city you don’t leave off your travel bucket list.
 I will cover everything you need to know about Arlington – from the best time of year to visit, where to stay, and even where to eat.
 Arlington is the perfect spot to learn a little bit of American history.

 Where is Arlington, VA?

 Arlington is the sixth-largest county in Virginia, with just under 237,000.
 It’s known for its rich history and is the home of The Pentagon.
 If you live outside of the United States, you’ll have probably heard of Arlington National Cemetery.
 It’s most famous for being the burial site of President John F. Kennedy.
 The National Cemetery began during the Civil War on the grounds of the estate owned by Martha Washington’s great-granddaughter.

 If you’re a history nerd, paying your respects is a must-visit.
 Arlington has some of the most impressive monuments in the United States.
 The county should be on your travel list for any US road trip.
 As well as being a center of history, Arlington has an active nightlife and an impressive variety of restaurants.
 It’s the perfect add-on to a trip to Washington, and you can cover most of the county with a weekend trip.
 Arlington sits just across the Potomac River from Washington, DC, making it easily accessible from anywhere in the United States.
 Another great city is Alexandria, Virginia, just a few minutes from Arlington.

 When Is The Best Time To Visit Arlington, VA?

 You are the only person who can determine the best time to visit.
 You’ll want to decide what is most important for your trip.
 Do you like the best weather or save a few dollars by going off-peak?